ragrus-nbl/AmazonDRS/README.md

 ### Authentication ###

 This library needs a `Refresh Token` to be able to call the Amazon's DRS API.
 The `Refresh Token` can be acquired with the [login()](#logindevicemodel-deviceserial-onauthenticated-testdevice) method.
-Also it can be acquired with any other application-specific way and then passed in with the [setRefreshToken()](#setrefreshtokenrefreshtoken) method.
+Also, it can be acquired with any other application-specific way and then passed in with the [setRefreshToken()](#setrefreshtokenrefreshtoken) method.

 The [login()](#logindevicemodel-deviceserial-onauthenticated-testdevice) method provides the following authentication flow:
 1. a user opens the agent's URL in a browser